 Hi.
 It’s Lois.
 Don’s Crumbly Top Apple Pie Recipe (AKA Dutch Apple Pie) graces our table just about any season since Granny Smith apples are available year round where we live.
-Don doesn’t know where the original recipe for Don’s Crumbly Top Apple Pie came from, but he has experimented with the types of apples and seasonings over the years.
-This is our favorite combination; the best apples to use are Granny Smith Apples.
+Don doesn’t know where the original recipe for his Crumbly Top Apple Pie came from, but he has experimented with the types of apples and seasonings over the years.
+This is our favorite combination; trust me, the best apples to use are Granny Smith Apples.

 What’s your favorite pie?
 What apples do you like to use in your Apple Pie?
-Why don’t you experiment with apples and spices?
+Do you experiment with apples and spices?
 We would be interested in trying yours, too.
-Let us know what you think of ours!
+Let us know what you think of ours.

 - 1 Pie Crust (Pillsbury brand found in the dairy case is the best or make your own for gluten free)

 - 1/4 cup granulated white sugar